COSIMA/input_om2-bgc/README.md

 # This script creates initial and boundary conditions for BGC in ACCESS-OM2 at three resolutions

-1. Everything is done within the Jupyter Notebook `interpolate_to_access-om2.ipynb`.
+1. For a cold start, everything is done within the Jupyter Notebook `interpolate_to_access-om2.ipynb`.
 2. This notebook should be run using `gadi_jupyter` by requesting the maximum memory for a whole node i.e., 192 GB.
+3. If adding BGC to an existing run, also edit and run `add_sea_ice_bgc_to_restart.sh` - see "Warm start" section below.
-3. If you're happy with the results, you can run `finalise.sh` to commit any updates and include the git hash in the metadata of all .nc files.
+4. If you're happy with the results, you can run `finalise.sh` to commit any updates and include the git hash in the metadata of all .nc files.

 ## Directory structure